2020 - 2021 Middle School Division

 The Middle School Division allows students the opportunity to explore and learn more about the health care field.
 This information can be used to define a possible future occupation, and the skills learned can be used for a lifetime!
 HOSA programs are taught in middle and high schools, regional vocational/technical centers, community colleges and universities throughout Florida, the nation, and internationally.

 Since its inception in 1978, Florida HOSA has grown steadily serving both employers and the educational community.
-Membership has grown to more than 16,100 (the second largest HOSA Chartered Association in the world!) with a projected continued increase during the current school term.
+Membership has grown to close to 16,000 – the second largest HOSA Chartered Association in the world!
 Over 240,000 members are involved nationally and globally in this worthwhile training as a vital part of their exploration of, and preparation for, a career in the health field!
 Florida was the FIRST state to have a Middle School HOSA Division and we are serving as the MODEL FOR THE NATION!

-New this year, all Middle School competitive events will be International Category events – there will be no State Category events.
-Global/National HOSA has also added 5 more competitive events!
-Middle school members are able to compete in only one competitive event total, plus as many Recognition Category events as they would like.
+All Middle School competitive events will be International Category events and Middle school members are able to compete in only one competitive event total, plus as many Recognition Category events as they would like.
 Only the top 3 competitors in each event from the regional conferences will be able to advance and compete at the State Leadership Conference (SLC); however, if any of the top 3 competitors are unable to attend the SLC, the 4th and/or 5th place competitors may take their place as long as there are no more than 3 competitors per event from one region competing at the SLC.
 The SLC Registration Deadline Date will still need to be met for any 4th and/or 5th place competitor substitutions.

 On the HOSA website, you can find the Middle School Handbook (link) which has an overview of the program at the National/International level, meeting ideas, letter templates, and more.
 The Middle School Program in Florida HOSA will follow the National/International HOSA Middle School Handbook.
 Below is information to help you and your members as you prepare for competition and the various conferences.